Claims Analyst Jobs in USA with Visa Sponsorship

 What degree do I need for claims analyst visa sponsorship?

 Most claims analyst positions require a bachelor's degree in business administration, finance, economics, or a related field.
 Some employers accept degrees in mathematics, statistics, or criminal justice if the role involves fraud investigation.
-The degree requirement must be specific to support H-1B specialty occupation criteria.
+The degree requirement must be specific to support H-1B visa specialty occupation criteria.

 Do claims analyst roles qualify for H-1B specialty occupation status?